poc-examples/cluster-bootstrapper/README.md

 ## Acknowledgments

-Hat tip to anyone whose code was used Inspiration.
+Thanks to anyone whose code was used Inspiration.